Norilsk: Sport

-The city is proud of its futsal club, MFK Norilsk Nickel, which competes in the Super League.
+The city has a futsal club, MFK Norilsk Nickel, which competes in the Super League.
 Founded in 1993, the club's current president is Pavel Belkin.
 Norilsk Nickel won the Russian championship in the 2001/2002 and made it to the Russian Cup finals in 1999/2000, 2014/15, and 2017/18, eventually winning the trophy in 2019/20.
 In 2020/2021, the team came third in the Russian championship.

+In 2023, a professional ice hockey club HC Norilsk was founded in the city.
+They compete in the second-tier All-Russian Hockey League.

 In 2021, Norilsk hosted a basketball match between a representative team from the Norilsk division and PBC CSKA Moscow.

-The city's range of sports amenities includes the Arktika multidisciplinary sports palace; swimming pools in the Central District, Talnakh, and Kayerkan; the Zapolyarnik outdoor stadium; the BOKMO sports complex; the House of Physical Education in the city center; the Ldinka indoor skating rink; the Solnyshko stadium; and many more sports clubs and centers with a variety of opportunities for sports and fitness.
+The city's range of sports amenities includes the Arktika multidisciplinary sports palace; swimming pools in the Central District, Talnakh, and Kayerkan; the Zapolyarnik outdoor stadium; the BOKMO sports complex; the House of Physical Education in the city center; the Ldinka indoor skating rink; and the Solnyshko stadium.
 For winter sports Norilsk has the Ol-Gul professional skiing center, the Oganer ski lodge, and the Gora Otdelnaya ski resort.
 In the summer, suburban tourist centers offer outdoor sports facilities for children and grown-ups.
 The city also has a junior sports academy.

 In 2006, construction work began on a multi-purpose stadium in Metallurgov Square.
 It was later transformed into the Arena Norilsk shopping mall, which opened its doors in December 2013.
 In September 2015, the shopping mall welcomed visitors to the new X-Fit-Sever fitness center and the Tropicana water park and swimming pool.

 Norilsk has nine municipal extracurricular sports centers, where schoolchildren can choose from a variety of sports and activities: basketball, volleyball, acrobatics, gymnastics, trampoline, track and field, cross-country skiing, fencing, boxing, wrestling, swimming, taekwondo, judo, weightlifting, karate, futsal, figure skating, hockey, and water polo.

 Another popular local sport is curling.
 Norilsk and Dudinka host the international WCT Arctic Cup, which features teams from Hungary, Italy, Sweden, Switzerland, and Estonia.
 The championship is supported by the Russian Curling Federation and Nornickel.

 On December 17, 2020, Nornickel announced the opening of Aika, a sports center of over 10,000 square meters.
 The company has invested 3.6 billion rubles into its construction.